AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-4/embedded-metadata.md

 ## Context

-There are two related aspects to this pattern
+There are two related aspects to this pattern.

 First, many web sites that are using frameworks or content management systems that are either difficult to customize or are operated by organizations that have little or no in-house technical staff.
 How can these sites be updated, with a minimum of effort, to support publishing of structured data?